Forestry Commission: 01606 882167

 This walk has been developed with a young people's group from Women's Enterprising Breakthrough.
 They walked the route and produced this information and a short film.
 They would like to pass on that high heeled jelly shoes are not suitable for this walk...

 Bidston Moss has been transformed into a thriving community woodland.
 Features include the newly renovated fishing lake which, with its new 'recycled' boardwalks and fishing pegs is welcoming local residents and schools for informal fishing and educational events.
-You can fish on the site without a licence.
 The lake holds carp, tench, bream and if you're lucky/unlucky you might catch an eel!

 The site is home to a wide range of flora and fauna.
 Buzzards can be seen regularly and there are loads of bugs and butterflies, which feed a large number of small birds.